Machu Picchu

 Day 14: Machu Picchu / Cusco

-Awaken this morning at Machu Picchu, where our local and veteran guides share their intimate understanding of this site, focusing on the history and far-reaching cultural influence.
-After lunch, return by train and bus to Cusco—the center of the Inca universe, a burgeoning cultural capital, and a UNESCO World Heritage site.
-Check-in at the Belmond Hotel Monasterio on Plaza Nazarenas in the heart of Cusco for two nights.
-Occupying a monastery founded in 1592, our hotel—like much of colonial Cusco—is built atop Inca stones.
+Awaken this morning at Machu Picchu, where your local and veteran guides share their intimate understanding of this site, focusing on the history and far-reaching cultural influence.
+After lunch, return by train and bus to Cusco—the center of the Inca universe, a burgeoning cultural capital and a UNESCO World Heritage site.
+Check into the Belmond Hotel Monasterio on Plaza Nazarenas in the heart of Cusco for two nights.
+Occupying a monastery founded in 1592, the hotel—like much of colonial Cusco—is built atop Inca stones.

 Meals Included: Breakfast, Lunch, Dinner